-ReiserFS does not use the block group or cylinder group concepts like the other file systems analyzed.
+ReiserFS does not use the block group or cylinder group concepts like the other file systems (Ext2, Ext3, XFS, JFS, and DualFS).
 Instead, ReiserFS uses an allocation algorithm which allocates blocks almost sequentially when the file system is empty.
 This allocation starts at the beginning of the file system, after the last block of the meta-data log.
 Since many blocks are allocated sequentially, they are also written sequentially.
 The other file systems, however, have data blocks spread across different groups which take up the entire file system, so writes are not as efficient as in ReiserFS.
 This explains the good performance of ReiserFS in the write-data-meta test.